ynput/ayon-documentation/website/docs/addon_flow_admin.md

 ![Flow synch users](assets/shotgrid/ay_sync_users.png)

 :::tip Active users in Flow
-We understand that active Users in Flow directly impact costs.
-If an active User is present in AYON but it does not exist in Flow, Task and Version will still sync.
+We understand that the amount of active Users in Flow directly impact costs.
+If an active User is present in AYON but it does not exist in Flow, Task(s), Comment(s) and Reviewable(s) will sync.
 They will simply be left unassigned.
 :::